TerryHoCQ/mathplot/README.build.linux.md

 cmake .. -DBUILD_TESTS=ON -DBUILD_EXAMPLES=OFF # Build tests but not examples
 # ...etc
 ```

+There is also the flag `BUILD_OPTIONAL_EXAMPLES` to enable any programs that use additional dependencies that can't be tested for in the base `CMakeLists.txt`.
+Currently, that's just one example that uses libgbm.

 If you need to build the test programs with a specific compiler, such
 as g++-11 or clang, then you just change the cmake call in the recipe